grid-rbx/rev/docs/docs/guide/installation.md

 # Installation

-Installing Rev is as simple as installing it with NPM or Yarn
+Installing Rev is as simple as installing it with npm or Yarn

 ```bash npm2yarn
 npm install @grid-rbx/rev